aidanogr/SwapCommand/README.md

 Version one just uses spaces as delimiter, meaning the following string:
 " Follow, the leader " >> "leader the Follow,"

+This is a stable release...

 Version 2 includes the "," delimiter, meaning for the same string:
 " Follow, the leader " >> " leader, the Follow"

+This version will be the prototyping space for testing new delimiters and key-sequences.

+# Changes